microsoft/azurelinux-tutorials/README.md

 # Working with Preview Releases

-The remainder of this tutorial assumes you are using CBL-Mariner 1.0.
-However, it is possible to build this Demo using the CBL-Mariner 2.0 Preview Release as well.
-Note that preview builds are fluid and subject to change at any time without notice.
-To build against a preview release, add `USE_PREVIEW_REPO=y` to all "sudo make" commands in the tutorial.
+The remainder of this tutorial assumes you are using CBL-Mariner 2.0.
+However, it is possible to build this Demo using the CBL-Mariner 1.0 Release as well.

 For example:
 ```bash